FabrizioJordan/home-app/README.md

 ### To build the app for Linux:

-This project has three build formats:
+This project has three build options:

-With electron-packager:
+With electron-packager: (build in /release-builds) (This is the default build option)

 ```
 npm run package-linux